lurgh/infinitive/README.md

 block startup, and we will reconnect in event of network drops, restarts or similar.
 MQTT connection state and communication with the MQTT broker are logged in the stderr log.

-When enabled by providing the MQTT broker URI and optional password, the following topics are supported:
+When enabled by providing the MQTT broker URI and optional password, the following topics are supported.
+Note that the initial topic level 'infinitive' can be replaced with something unique by specifying the '-instance' command-line option.

 ### Topics Published